matchawine/cypressDataSnapshot/README.md

 1. Launch the tests in dev (`cypress open`, then launch some or all the tests).
 The test to update should fail.
 2. Temporarily Change the `toMatchSnapshot` command into `updateSnapshot` into this test
 3. Cypress should automatically re-launch the tests, else launch it manually.
-The test to update should fail with the
+The test to update should succed.
-   message: "Snapshot updated!".
-4. Change back `updateSnapshot` into `toMatchSnapshot`
+4. Don't forget to change back `updateSnapshot` into `toMatchSnapshot`

 ### Snapshot network requests